Harvey Weinstein sex scandal: Detailing the allegations

 Actress Kate Beckinsale said in an Instagram post that when she was 17 years old, she was invited to meet Weinstein at a hotel.

-She says she thought the meeting would happen in a conference room, but she was directed to Weinstein's room.
+She says she thought the meeting would happen in a conference room, but she was directed to Weinstein's room instead.

 “He opened the door in his bathrobe.
 I was incredibly naive and young and it did not cross my mind that this older, unattractive man would expect me to have any sexual interest in him," she alleged.
 "After declining alcohol and announcing that I had school in the morning I left, uneasy but unscathed.”